BoraKaraaa/UnityDialogueSystemTMP/README.md

 ![DialogueManagerR](https://user-images.githubusercontent.com/72511237/211634812-3e5d5b8e-b423-49e3-9e63-c789a117f531.PNG)

-Dialogue Holder is a Text Area UI that holds sentences You can crate any amount of Dialogue Holder for dialogue in different places
+Dialogue Holder is a Text Area UI that holds sentences You can create any amount of Dialogue Holder for dialogue in different places

 Set Dialogue Holders References in any order (this indices will be important DialogueTrigger Script) in Dialogue Manager